avyas26/kubernetes-the-hard-way-on-azure/docs/07-bootstrapping-etcd.md

 }
 ```

-> Remember to run the above commands on each controller node: `controller-0` and `controller-1`.
+> Remember to run the above commands on each master node: `master-1` and `master-2`.

 ## Verification